 What Does Luxe Love About Business In Beacon?

 "Our customers - we love them all!
 And the strong sense of community!
 From international, to the true Beaconites, and other nearby towns," says Ryon.
 "Every time we do an eyewear makeover, or provide better vision for patients than they have ever had, it is an unparalleled highlight.
 Most of the time, it's an emotional experience for our patients as well as us!
 Which is becoming routine here at Luxe."

 I Bought A Pair

-Look for Luxe Optique on the cover of Bespoke Concierge magazine, which was shot on location at The Beacon Hotel, released late August.
+Keep your eyes peeled, looking for Luxe Optique on the cover of Bespoke Concierge magazine.
+They shot on location at The Beacon Hotel, and the issue will be released in late August.